nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 _{More to be added}_

-### Use cases
+### Use case

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a contact to a meeting**

 **MSS**

-1. User requests to list persons
+1. User requests to list meetings.
-2. AddressBook shows a list of persons
+2. OutBook shows a list of meetings.
+3. User requests to list contacts.
+4. OutBook shows a list of contacts.
-3. User requests to delete a specific person in the list
+5. User requests to add a specific contact to a specific meeting.
-4. AddressBook deletes the person
+6. OutBook adds the contact to the meeting.

     Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The list of meetings is empty.

   Use case ends.

+- 4a.
+The list of contacts is empty.

+  Use case ends.

+- 5a.
+The given meeting index is invalid.

+  - 5a1.
+OutBook shows an error message.

+    Use case resumes at step 2.

+- 5b.
+The given contact index is invalid.

+  - 5b1.
+OutBook shows an error message.

+    Use case resumes at step 4.

+- 5c.
+The contact is already in the meeting.

+  - 5a1.
+OutBook shows an error message.

+    Use case ends.

+**Use case: Remove contact from a meeting**

+**MSS**

+1. User requests to list meetings.
+2. OutBook shows a list of meetings.
+3. User requests to view details of a specific meeting.
+4. User requests to remove a specific contact from the meeting.
+5. OutBook removes the contact from the meeting.

+    Use case ends.

+**Extensions**

+- 2a.
+The list of meetings is empty.

+  Use case ends.

 - 3a.
+There are no contacts in the meeting.

+  Use case ends.

-The given index is invalid.
+- 4a.
+The given meeting index is invalid.

-  - 3a1.
-AddressBook shows an error message.
+  - 4a1.
+OutBook shows an error message.

     Use case resumes at step 2.

+- 4b.
+The given contact index is invalid.

+  - 4b1.
+OutBook shows an error message.

+    Use case resumes at step 3.

 _{More to be added}_